Mini (Mark I): Upgrades

 The suspension in all UK models was replaced by a Hydrolastic system in 1964.
 The new suspension created a softer ride, but it also increased weight and production cost; in 1969 the original rubber suspension reappeared except on 1275 GT, Clubman and Cooper S models.
 Many other production changes occurred over the life of the Mark I Mini.

 In Australia, 1965 saw the release of the redesigned Australian Morris Mini Deluxe.
 The new model featured redesigned doors with conventional interior handles and wind up windows (with quarter vents), hydrolastic suspension, key operated starter, a remote gearshift mechanism (like the Cooper) and the engine was upgraded to the 998 cc version.
 Production of the Australian Morris Mini Deluxe continued until 1969 when it was replaced with another Australian only model, the Mini K the "K" stands for Kangaroo.
 The K received the more powerful 1098 cc engine (from the Morris 1100) as well as 4-speed synchromesh transmission and upgraded instruments.
 It was claimed that the Mini K was produced with 80% local content.
 Both of the Australia only round-nosed minis were based on the UK Mark I Mini with the production changes from the Mark II Mini never being used in Australia.
 Production of the round-nosed mini in Australia halted in 1970 with the release of the new Mini Clubman.
-The Australian Mini Clubman utilised the same locally designed wind up windows and exterior door hinges as the Morris Mini Deluxe.
+The Australian Mini Clubman used the same locally designed wind up windows and exterior door hinges as the Morris Mini Deluxe.
 The Australian Mini had wind up windows many years before their British counterparts.